-- Earn your degree taking one course per term or more
+- Earn your degree by taking one or more courses per term

 - 100% online format – or hybrid – same faculty, same tuition

-- All engineering, math, and related backgrounds are encouraged to learn more
+- People with engineering, math, and related backgrounds can enroll

 - Have personal enrollment support through to degree completion